Level/levelup/README.md

 ### `db.supports`

 A read-only [manifest](https://github.com/Level/supports).
-Not [widely supported yet](https://github.com/Level/community/issues/83).
 Might be used like so:

 ```js
 if (!db.supports.permanence) {